docker/cli/man/src/search.md

 of images returned displays the name, description (truncated by default), number of stars awarded, whether the image is official, and whether it is automated.

-*Note* - Search queries will only return up to 25 results

 ## Filter

    Filter output based on these conditions: